epinio/docs/docs/installation/install_epinio.md

 This chart will install [Minio](https://min.io/) when `.Values.minio.enabled` is true (default).

 In addition to Minio, Epinio offers [s3gw](https://s3gw.io/) as another internal S3 compatible storage.
-It can be installed when `.Values.minio.enabled` is `false` and `.Values.s3gw.enabled` is `true`.
+It is installed when `.Values.minio.enabled` is set to `false` and `.Values.s3gw.enabled` is set to `true`.

 Both choices for internal S3 compatible storage can be configured to use a user-defined storageClass.
 If no StorageClass is defined, the default storageClass is used.
 For Minio the custom storageClass is set via the value of `.Values.persistance.storageClass`.
 For s3gw the  custom storageClass is set via the value of `.Values.s3gw.storageClass.name`.